Parson calls special session on Missouri Medicaid funding - News Break

 Parson calls special session on Missouri Medicaid funding

-COLUMBIA, Mo.
-(AP) – Missouri Gov. Mike Parson is calling lawmakers back for a special session to work out a deal on a critical piece of Medicaid funding.
-Parson announced Tuesday that he is calling a special session beginning noon Wednesday so lawmakers can pass a tax on medical providers that draws down a significant amount of federal Medicaid funding.
-At issue is an effort by some Republican lawmakers to stop Medicaid coverage for Planned Parenthood and some family planning services.www.koamnewsnow.com
+Missouri Gov. Mike Parson is calling lawmakers back into a special session to work out a deal on a critical piece of Medicaid funding.
+Parson announced in a tweet on Tuesday that he is calling a special session beginning noon Wednesday so lawmakers can pass a tax on medical providers that draws down a significant amount of federal Medicaid funding.
+At issue is an effort by some Republican lawmakers to stop Medicaid coverage for some contraceptives.
+Parson, a Republican, says time is running out for lawmakers to cut a deal and protect the funding.www.healthleadersmedia.com